 Building From Scratch

-Catherine, Blair, and Ruben went to work.
-They had no toy industry experience.
+Catherine, Blair, and I went to work.
+We had no toy industry experience.
 No publishing connections.
 Just a clear vision: sticker books where every Muslim girl could see herself, designed with the values and joy Muslim families deserve.

 They figured out manufacturing.
 Designed the characters.
 Tested the stickers with real kids.
 Built a mobile app so the experience could reach girls who couldn't afford the physical books.